 Around 25 participants have been involved in the workshops, including a kid's workshop for the emerging generation of the Worimi and Biripi nations.

-Due to the rarity of Gathang speakers the language workshops are currently open to the Aboriginal community only, but the project is on track for five participants to take the next step in their language journey by becoming Accredited Language Holders.
+Due to the rarity of Gathang speakers, the language workshops are currently open to the Aboriginal community only, but the project is on track for five participants to take the next step in their language journey by becoming Accredited Language Holders.
 Having extra Gathang speakers to share their knowledge will hopefully allow us to open the incredibly popular workshops to the wider community.

 The first workshops to commence were Women's Weaving Workshops, which brought together Indigenous and non-Indigenous women to weave items such as dilly bags and baskets before undertaking one large wall hanging together.